lucasponce/minicmsportlet/README.md

 - 29th May 2012.
 Adding roles for editor users, instead to access via user name.
 - 29th May 2012.
 Adding encoding as a system parameters
+- 2nd Dec 2012.
+Adding new branch for sites fine granularity.